top of page

 • Researchers continue to use existing processes.
 Ethics Board approval is required as input to CHIPER and PHRPC decisions.

-What changes for PIs in early 2023?
+What changes for PIs upon launch?

 1. Personal Health Information/Privacy assessment